talha-rafique/Api-Selling-With-Stripe/README.md

 ## Run it

-- Create a metered billing product in Stripe
+- need to create products in stripe and then connect stripe via Stripe CLi
-- Install Stripe CLI
+- Install Stripe CLI and connect
-- Add your testing Stripe secret key in the index.js
+- Add testing Stripe secret key in the index.js

+# To Run
 ```bash
 git clone
 npm i